 The Skin Illustrator Code Stat Palette was custom created exclusively for Oscar Award winning makeup artist, Steve LaPorte, for use on the CBS hospital drama, Code Black.
 As makeup Department head for the series entirety, Steve chose this selection of ten Skin Illustrator colors as the best combination to meet his needs, while creating all makeups possible in a hospital setting.
 Included in this palette are two custom colors, made by Steve, especially for use on this show.

-The colors can easily be applied with a brush, sponge or mascara wand.
-Use it alone, or mix the colors with any of the other Skin Illustrator tones to create your own unique blend of color.
+All colors can be applied with a brush, sponge or mascara wand.
+As always you can use the colors as-is, or they can be mixed with any other Skin Illustrator colors — allowing you to create your own unique blend of colors, giving you endless possibilities.

 Do not use any other solvents.
 For example 70% alcohol, MEK, acetone or water.
 These will result improper activation or damage to the product.